campworkcoeman/campworkcoeman.org/cub-scouts/2021-winter-spring-programs.md

 > %list-group%
 > <a href="https://scoutingevent.com/066-43410" class="list-group-item">Register for Polar Cubs</a>

-## Winter Cub Extravaganza --- February 6, 2021
+## Winter Cub Extravaganza --- March 6, 2021

 Come for a day of winter fun at Camp Workcoeman.
 More info coming soon.